MCP Data Privacy & Integrity

 | Requests | Name, HTTP method, URL (with variables unresolved), header keys |

-| Query Parameters | Parameter names and non-secret values |
+| Query Parameters | Parameter names and literal values.
+Values supplied by a variable stay unresolved ({{api_key}}) |

 | Responses | Status code, response headers, timing data.
 Response bodies are truncated to 100 KB before AI exposure and automatically scanned for sensitive patterns — matching values are replaced with [REDACTED] |